-Students taking this course must take also Agricultural Chemistry 100 and Soils 200.
+Students taking this course must take also Agricultural Chemistry 100 and Soils 200 It is recommended that they take also Animal Husbandry 1 and 2, Farm Management 1, and electives to total sixteen or eighteen hours.
 Laboratory fee, \$1.

 Animal Husbandry